deconst/content-service/README.md

 ### Setup

 ```
-$ docker build -t content-service .
+$ npm run docker-build
 ```

 This will install the basic dependencies required to run the content service.
+Before you run however, you'll have to configure your environment

 ### Environment

+In order to configure your environment, you'll need to setup your environment variables.
+There is a sample in `environment.sample.sh` that you can copy, or you can set them up manually.

 Running the content service requires the following environment variables to be passed to Docker: